 And after a visit to the Vieux port with its famous fish market, the Notre Dame de la Garde Basilica and the narrow maze that is Le Panier in Marseille, you may want to see more.
 If you have a few more days to spend in the area, you may want to take a day trip or two to the surrounding countryside.

-Now, I should say that since I have family in Marseille, I do know the surrounding areas quite well.
+Now, I should say that since I have family in Marseille, I do know the surrounding areas and villages quite well.
 Traffic jams are common as the locals do rely on the car a lot.

 As such, I’ve kept the day trip destinations to what is typically within an hour or two from Marseille.
 I’ve not included big cities like Lyon, Monaco, or Nice, since you will be hard pressed to see everything and head back to Marseille within a day.